StaticPH/dotfiles/README.md

 * mvn					—	Apache Maven build automation tool; typically used for Java projects.
 * showimg				—	Displays a number of image formats in Mintty; see https://github.com/mintty/utils
 * prettyping			—	A wrapper around the standard `ping` tool, making the output prettier and easier to read <sup>[2]</sup>.
+* treef					—	Reads paths from stdin and formats them as a tree, like the tree utility.

 <sub>(1): Standalone binary can also be downloaded with the `program-fetch` utility.</sub><br>
 <sub>(2): NOTE: Unsurprisingly, does not work with Windows' `ping` command.</sub>